das-Abroxas/maven-osgi-dependency-helper/README.md

 2. Make the script executable `sudo chmod +x dependencies.sh`

-**Optional**: Since the password of the SSH key is requested every time the _ssh_ or _scp_ command is called, it is advisable to store the SSH key+password in an SSH agent.
+**Optional**: Since the password of the SSH key is requested every time the _ssh_ or _scp_ command is called it is advisable to store the SSH key+password in an SSH agent.
 This way the tool can be used without interruptions.

 An introduction and/or further reading about _ssh-agent_ can be found for example on [ssh.com](https://www.ssh.com/ssh/agent) or [Wikipedia](https://en.wikipedia.org/wiki/Ssh-agent).